Music at Holy Trinity

 Holy Trinity has a long history of excellent music.
 The current music program enjoys the leadership of conductor William (Bill) Bausano and the support of organist David Castillo along with numerous other musicians in the parish.
 The location of Holy Trinity in Oxford, the home of Miami University, gives it access to many professional instrumentalists and vocal performers.

 William Bausano has been the Choir Director at Holy Trinity since 1982.
 He is an active member of the parish and has served as a Eucharistic Minister.
 Bill received a DMA degree in Choral Music from the University of Southern California.
 He is Professor of Music and Director of Choral Activities at Miami University, and past president and Honorary Life Member of the National Collegiate Choral Organization.

 Frank Jordan, Organist Emeritus, studied organ while a student at Duke University where he took the doctorate in English literature.
 Frank was a Professor of English Literature at Miami University for over 35 years and the recipient of the Benjamin Harrison Medallion in 2000 for excellence in scholarship and teaching—Miami University’s highest honor.
 He served Holy Trinity as organist for 44 years before he retired.
 In addition to accompanying the choir and various solos and ensembles, for many years he organized noonday concerts in Lent and Advent.
 He is still an active member of the parish, still practices regularly, and occasionally plays for services.

 The John F. Nordlie Organ, Opus 27, from Faith Lutheran Church, Prairie Village, Kansas now provides music for services at Holy Trinity.
 This is a free-standing tracker organ with three manuals, a mechanical key action, 33 ranks, 30 stops, and1,718 pipes.
 It was built as Opus 27 by John F. Nordlie of Sioux Falls, SD in 1995 for Faith Lutheran Church in Prairie Village, KS.
 Holy Trinity recently purchased this organ to replace our former Wicks organ.
-The Nordlie will be moved to Holy Trinity in mid-September when changes to accommodate it have been completed in our sanctuary.
+The Nordlie was moved to Holy Trinity in mid-September after changes to accommodate it were completed in our sanctuary.
 For a detailed description of the organ, click here.